kubos/kubos/docs/installation-docs/sdk-installing.rst

 `installation
 documentation. <https://www.vagrantup.com/docs/installation>`__

-If your vagrant installation is set up correctly, running the following command should print something similar to the following output:
+If your Vagrant installation is set up correctly, running the following command should print something similar to the following output:

 ::